inertiacreeping/youtubeuploader/README.md

 pip install --upgrade google-api-python-client google-auth-oauthlib
 ```

-- A Google Cloud project with the YouTube Data API v3 enabled.
+- A Google Cloud project with the YouTube Data API v3 enabled (you should have done this previously)
 - OAuth 2.0 credentials for a Desktop app downloaded as YOUR_CLIENT_SECRET_FILE.json.

 ### Installation

 1. Clone this repository to your local machine or download the script directly.
-2. Replace YOUR_CLIENT_SECRET_FILE.json with the path to your downloaded OAuth 2.0 credentials file.
+2. Replace YOUR_CLIENT_SECRET_FILE.json with the path to your downloaded OAuth 2.0 credentials file (or just put your secrets file in the same folder as the script)
-3. Update the ROOT_VIDEO_DIRECTORY in the script to point to your timelapse videos directory.
+3. Update the ROOT_VIDEO_DIRECTORY in the script to point to your timelapse videos directory (by default it's C:\Timelapse\snapshots)

 ### Usage
 Simply run the script with Python and let the magic happen: